Soulsender/Soulsender.github.io/_posts/2024-09-26-home-server-v2.md

 ---
 layout: post
-title:  "My New Proxmox Home Server"
+title:  "Building a Proxmox Home Server"
 date:   2024-10-23
 categories: server
 ---

-# My New Proxmox Home Server
+# Building a Proxmox Home Server
 My server has been kinda borked for the last month because I haven't had time to fix it.
 When I finally did have time, I decided I wanted to try something new.
 Proxmox!

 ### What is Proxmox